 After establishing duty and the defendant’s breach of that duty, you must prove that there is a causal connection between the defendant’s lack of care and the injuries that you sustained.
 If the defendant can show that some other factor was the primary cause of the injuries that you suffered, you may be denied compensation.
 If the defendant can show that you were 51% or more at fault for your injuries, for example, you will be barred from receiving compensation.

 After establishing causation, the case will focus on the amount of damages that you are entitled to receive.
 There are several different categories of damages available to speeding accident victims in Massachusetts, including past and future estimated medical expenses, lost wages, reduced earning capacity, diminished quality of life, pain and suffering, and more.
 A seasoned car accident lawyer can help you ensure that you seek the full amount of compensation that you deserve.Meet with a Vigorous Massachusetts Lawyer

 Speeding accidents are always a sudden and inconvenient event, regardless of the circumstances.
 Ensuring that you assert your legal right to compensation and protect yourself against insurance companies that do not always have your best interests in mind can be stressful.
-We pride ourselves on providing compassionate and responsive legal counsel to individuals in many Massachusetts communities, including Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
+We pride ourselves on providing compassionate and responsive legal counsel, and are available to serve individuals in many Massachusetts communities, including in areas around Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
 To schedule your free consultation, call us at 1-800-262-9200, or contact us online to get started.